 When I was looking at this chart there was also something else that leaped off the page, perhaps you noticed as well.
 The Japanese data spans 15 years and the interest rates barely move – stuck between 0 and 0.5%, and the inflation rate fluctuates in a narrow band from -1.5% to 0.3%.
 The thing that’s niggling away at the back of my mind is - that after a period of time negative real interest rates might just become the problem?
 This goes against most (all) economics teaching – either Keynesian or Monetarist.

 So why might this be, you would have thought that negative real interest rates would be a great stimulus to economic activity and therefore inflation.
-But is it possible that after a protracted period of low rate other rational behaviours could kick in? in fact these behavious are embedded in the first deflationary death spiral I mentioned – once money is consistently increasing in value the appetite to invest or to leverage-up must drain away, if my mortgage costs are half what they were 5 years ago why risk a change of career or starting a new business, there is no driver (Hunger) for me to change what I am doing.
+But is it possible that after a protracted period of low rates other rational behaviours could kick in? in fact these behavious are embedded in the first deflationary death spiral I mentioned – once money is consistently decreasing in value the appetite to invest or to leverage-up must drain away, if my mortgage costs are half what they were 5 years ago why risk a change of career or starting a new business, there is no driver (Hunger) for me to change what I am doing.
 For the middle classes and for many businesses the status quo is not too painful, it may not be exciting but it’s good enough.
-So how do we break the cycle – well we could raise interest rates sharply to raise the level of “hunger” in working people and to deal with all those Zombie business that are using up resources (people and capital).
+So how do we break the cycle – well we could raise interest rates to raise the level of “hunger” in working people and to deal with all those Zombie business that are using up resources (people and capital).
 This contrarian move would also have the effect of increasing the value of the currency forcing businesses to become more efficient.
 The problem is that these “initiatives” would also drive up unemployment, suck in exports and make things noticeably more painful, the quid pro quo however would be the raised appetite for risk - Hunger Games.

 The question is whether the positives of structural change would out-weight the damage to employment levels; my guess it would be a close call in an independent economy such as the UK.
 Economies tend to recovery quickly from the short sharp shock of very high interest rate – take the UK economy in 1992 when rates were lifted to over 15% - this initiated the longest economic up-turn in our recent history.
 The problem in Europe is that the single currency makes all this impossible – so they have to sit back in their self-inflicted torpor and dream of the Hunger Games.